phac-nml/gasnomenclature/README.md

 # Parameters

-The main parameters are `--input` as defined above and `--output` for specifying the output results directory.
+The main parameters are `--input` as defined above and `--outdir` for specifying the output results directory.
 You may wish to provide `-profile singularity` to specify the use of singularity containers and `-r [branch]` to specify which GitHub branch you would like to run.

 ## Distance Method and Thresholds